Abhi6722/hackers-hub/docs/Contribute.md

 ## Documentation

-This repository contains everything to set up, build and deploy the WebdriverIO documentation pages.
+This repository contains everything to set up, build and deploy the hackers-hub documentation pages.
 We are using [Docusaurus](https://docusaurus.io/) (v2) to generate the page.
 The content is generated based off:

-- the guidelines pages from markdown files of the [docs directory](https://github.com/webdriverio/webdriverio/tree/main/website/docs)
+- the guidelines pages from markdown files of the [docs directory](https://github.com/Abhi6722/hackers-hub/tree/main/website/docs)
 - service and reporter docs from the readme files of those packages within this repository
-- service and reporter docs from 3rd party plugins (defined in [these JSON files](https://github.com/webdriverio/webdriverio/tree/main/scripts/docs-generation/3rd-party)) that are downloaded from GitHub and parsed
+- service and reporter docs from 3rd party plugins (defined in [these JSON files](https://github.com/Abhi6722/hackers-hub/tree/main/scripts/docs-generation/3rd-party)) that are downloaded from GitHub and parsed
-- the protocol APIs from the [`@wdio/protocols`](https://github.com/webdriverio/webdriverio/tree/main/packages/wdio-protocols/protocols) package
+- the protocol APIs from the [`@wdio/protocols`](https://github.com/Abhi6722/hackers-hub/tree/main/packages/wdio-protocols/protocols) package
-- the WebdriverIO API that is parsed out of the JSDoc comments of individual commands (e.g., [`execute`](https://github.com/webdriverio/webdriverio/blob/main/packages/webdriverio/src/commands/browser/execute.ts#L3-L37) command)
+- the Hackers Hub API that is parsed out of the JSDoc comments of individual commands (e.g., [`execute`](https://github.com/Abhi6722/hackers-hub/blob/main/packages/hackers-hub/src/commands/browser/execute.ts#L3-L37) command)

 Changes to the docs need to be done in one of these places.
 Please note that changes to e.g. the config file have to be updated in multiple places given that config files are wide spread (as examples or test files) within this repository.
 A good way to go about this is to look for all occurrences of a certain string of the config and update changes in all findings.

 ### Deploying the Documentation Locally

-After you have [set up the project](https://github.com/webdriverio/webdriverio/blob/main/CONTRIBUTING.md#set-up-project) you can go into the `website` directory to set up the docs page and run it on your local machine.
+After you have [set up the project](https://github.com/Abhi6722/hackers-hub/blob/main/CONTRIBUTING.md#set-up-project) you can go into the `website` directory to set up the docs page and run it on your local machine.
 To do so, run:

 ```sh
 cd website